SKYWALK at the Sydney Tower Eye

 How old do I need to be to do a SKYWALK?

 SKYWALK participants must be 8 years and over.
 Children are classed as 8 - 15 years old for SKYWALK and all CHILD guests must be accompanied by a parent or guardian.
+Participants 16 and 17 years of age must have guardian written consent to able to attend skywalk without being accompanied.

 If I book a SKYWALK online, when should I turn up?